ozymandias547/strongjson/README.md

 StrongJSON
 ===========================
-Library for creating documented, strongly-typed, & validated JSON.
+Library for creating strongly-typed, validated, & documentable JSON.

 `npm install --save strongjson`

 ### Why StrongJSON

 Keeping track of JSON object properties, especially when they are nested and complex, can be hard.
-This library helps you define a JSON schema that gives you validation, defaults, options, and documentation of large complex JSON objects or JS objects.
+This library helps you define a JSON schema that gives you validation, options, and documentation of large complex JSON objects or JS objects.

-### Validating JSON:
+### Getting Started:
 ```js

 var StrongJSON = require('strongjson');